 Markets are not static structures.
 Like other social constructions, they are subject to complex processes of change.
 Modifications in the institutional and cultural framework of markets can be regarded as the outcome of ongoing negotiations between actors from different parts of society.
 This project looks into the causes, preconditions, and trajectories of market formation by analyzing the transformation of the funeral market in Germany.
 While it is deeply influenced by institutional and cultural regulations, Germany’s funeral market has recently become highly dynamic and international.
 To account for processes of marketization and detraditionalization, the project pays special attention to the interdependency between moral values and economic action as well as to institutional, economic, and cultural aspects of change.
 The data used by this study has been collected from official statistics, expert interviews, and documents.
-Project duration: January 2012 to September 2013.
+Project duration: January 2012 to November 2014.